apache/spark/docs/apache-airflow-providers/index.rst

 **How do provider packages work under the hood?**

-When running airflow with your provider package, there will be (at least) three components to your airflow installation:
+When running Airflow with your provider package, there will be (at least) three components to your airflow installation:

 * The installation itself (for example, a ``venv`` where you installed airflow with ``pip install apache-airflow``) together with the related files (e.g. ``dags`` folder)